 > learn the process of hypnosis, what it is and how it works > learn how hormones work in labour and how relaxation and breathing lessens the experience of pain > learn a series of breathing techniques to use during labour to help you achieve relaxation no matter what is happening around you > be provided with a downloadable album and scripts to listen and practice at home > have the opportunity to experience specifically designed hypnosis sessions to help teach and consolidate your new skills and to let go of any unwanted beliefs or fears about birth.
 More and more women are choosing to explore the option of using skills in deep relaxation to enhance their birthing experience.
 There are many methods available and whether you decide Calmbirth, Hypnobirth, Hypnobabies, Hypnosis for Childbirth or Birth Hypnosis as the right method for you, there is a growing body of evidence* that tell us these skills have many advantages during labour and birth. *Cochrane Library: Relaxation techniques for pain management in labour - Caroline A Smith, Kate M Levett, Carmel T Collins, Caroline A Crowther

-Investment: $360 Birth Hypnosis is held over two sessions and includes Scripts and a downloadable album for home practice.
+Investment: $550 Birth Hypnosis is held over two sessions (2-3 hours each session) in your own home and includes scripts and a downloadable album for home practice.

 “Imagine what might happen if women emerged from their labour beds with a renewed sense of the strength and power of their bodies, and of their capacity for ecstasy through giving birth” — Dr. Christiane Northrup